 Market risk includes risks that arise from changes in interest rates, foreign currency exchange rates, commodity prices, equity prices and other market changes that affect market sensitive instruments.
 In pursuing our business strategies, the primary market risk to which we are currently exposed, and which we expect to be exposed to in the future, is interest rate risk.
 Some of our outstanding debt has a variable interest rate.
 We use interest rate caps to manage our interest rate risks relating to our variable rate debt.
-Our total outstanding debt at June 17, 2005 was approximately \$156.4 million, of which approximately \$23.0 million or 14.7% was variable rate debt.
-If market rates of interest on our variable debt were to increase by 1.0%, or approximately 100 basis points, the increase in interest expense on our variable debt would decrease future earnings and cash flows by approximately \$230,000 annually.
-On the other hand, if market rates of interest on our variable rate debt would increase future earnings and cash flow by approximately \$230,000.
-As of June 17, 2005 the fair value of the fixed rate debt approximated book value.
+Our total outstanding debt at March 25, 2005 was approximately \$224.7 million, of which approximately \$87 million or 38.8% was variable rate debt.
+If market rates of interest on our variable debt were to increase by 1.0%, or approximately 100 basis points, the increase in interest expense on our variable debt would decrease future earnings and cash flows by approximately \$870,000 annually.
+On the other hand, if market rates of interest on our variable rate were to decrease by one percentage point, or approximately 100 basis points, the decrease in interest expense on our variable rate debt would increase future earnings and cash flow by approximately \$870,000.
+As of March 25, 2005 the fair value of the fixed rate debt is equal to the book value.